 Sometimes a place like Solvang and the surrounding Santa Ynez Valley has just too many options to sort through.
 It can be overwhelming when trying to pick and choose how to structure your time.
 What to do and what to skip?

 With that in mind, I put together a sample itinerary for a three-day weekend in Solvang with kids.

 Before You Go

 Before we go on any family trip, I try to get the boys excited about what we’re about to do and see by introducing them to some of the interesting aspects of our destination.
-For a trip to Solvang, this would probably include reading Hans Christian Andersen stories at bedtime and introducing some cool things about Denmark that they might be surprised to find in California.
+For a trip to Solvang, this would probably include reading Hans Christian Andersen’s stories at bedtime.

 When we arrive somewhere on a Friday, we try to take it easy.
 It’s likely been a long week topped off by a long drive, so we focus on switching to the getaway mindset and finding some options for the kids to run around.

 - Check in to Flying Flag’s RV Resort and Campground and get settled.